elucidator8918/QKAN-ML4SCI/README.md

 ## Results
 ### Experiment Comparisons
-We conducted two experiments—one using a classical approach and another leveraging quantum machine learning.
+I conducted two experiments—one using a classical approach and another leveraging quantum machine learning.
 The results are summarized below:

 #### **Classical Experiment**
 - **Training Accuracy**: 83.37%